Tbbaby/NNCF-Pytorch/README.md

-# cikm17-NNCF
+# cikm17-NNCF(Pytorch)

-# Pytorch: Implementation of Neighborhood-based Neural Collaborative Filtering model (NNCF)
+Implementation of Neighborhood-based Neural Collaborative Filtering model (NNCF)

 Ting Bai et al. "A Neural Collaborative Filtering Model with Interaction-based Neighborhood."
 Proceedings of the 2017 ACM on Conference on Information and Knowledge Management.
 ACM, 2017.